willfanguy/instapaper.koplugin/README.md

 ### Read an Article

 - **Tap** an article to download and open it in KOReader's reader
-- Articles are saved to `koreader/instapaper/` as HTML files
+- Articles are saved to `koreader/instapaper/` as HTML or EPUB files depending on your settings
 - If the article has no heading, its Instapaper title is automatically added at the top

 ### Long-press an Article